Richadhanta/html-portfolio/README.md

 # html-portfolio
-a basic website totally baesd on html
+a basic website totally based on html